 Animals native to Algeria may not be what you’d expect in an African country.

 North African nation that sports a Mediterranean coastline.
 Ecologically diverse, Algeria’s wildlife traverses arid regions, chotts, mountains, and wetlands.
+Common Algeria Animals

 monkey is Endangered under the IUCN Red List.
 Poaching, population fragmentation, and habitat destruction are to blame.

 Below is a partial list of endangered animals in Algeria.